The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Curator Performance:

 Overall, it’s important to measure the performance of the tool but also to think more widely about how advocacy impacts the business metrics that already exist.
-For example, consider how employee advocacy is impacting conversion on your website; is the talent you’re attracting through your employer network saving on hiring costs; what is the impact on deepening customer relationships caused by sales keeping their networks informed about the latest innovations.
+For example, consider how Employee Advocacy impacts conversion on your website.
+Is the talent you attract through your employer network saving on hiring costs?
+What’s the impact on deepening customer relationships caused by sales keeping their networks informed about the latest innovations?
 Look beyond the obvious outcomes.

 Jay Baer, of convinceandconvert.com, sums it up brilliantly.
 "If your employees aren't your biggest fans, you've got problems WAY bigger than social media".